-- August: Silver and Pink Salmon.
-Catch, keep, take fish home possible.
+August: Silver and Pink Salmon.
+Catch, keep, and taking fish home is possible.

 These five salmon are available on fishing trips throughout the season Chum, sockeye, pink and silver salmon are caught by spin or fly fishing on the Naknek River or while wading one of several rivers within 75 miles flying radius of the lodge.
 Some of Alaska’s finest wild salmon rivers are within easy reach of the lodge and we have developed an exceptional guided salmon fishing program to help you catch them.